AllenNeuralDynamics/aind-metadata-service/aind-metadata-service-server/README.md

 - From the aind-metadata-service directory...
 - Create a file called env/webapp.env with appropriate env variables.
 - Create a file called env/labtracks.env with appropriate env variables for labtracks service.
+- Repeat the previous step for the rest of the database sources.
+  The env directory should look like this:
+    - webapp.env
+    - labtracks.env
+    - sharepoint.env
+    - slims.env
+    - smartsheet.env
+    - tars.env
 - Run `docker compose up --build`
 - Service will be available at `http://localhost:5000`
 - Check docs at `http://localhost:5000/docs`